McGill University School of Computer Science: Research

-In 1984, McGill University owned the two USENET nodes in Quebec: one for Computer Science, and the other for Computer vision.
-Around 1992, McGill was also the main network hub for all of Quebec's academic networks In 1985, the McGill Research Centre for Intelligent Machines (McRCIM) was formed by four researchers – Martin Levine, Steve Zucker, Pierre Bélanger, and George Zames.
+In 1984, McGill University owned the two USENET nodes in Quebec: one for Computer Science, and the other for computer vision.
+Around 1992, McGill was also the main network hub for all of Quebec's academic networks.
+In 1985, the McGill Research Centre for Intelligent Machines (McRCIM) was formed by four researchers – Martin Levine, Steve Zucker, Pierre Bélanger, and George Zames.
 Today, it is known as the Centre for Intelligent Machines, and seeks to advance the state of knowledge in such domains as robotics, automation, artificial intelligence, computer vision, systems and control theory, and speech recognition.

-The first Internet Search Engine, Archie search engine, was written in 1989 by three McGill computer science students Alan Emtage, Bill Heelan, and J. Peter Deutsch.
-In September of the 1993 academic year, a new Major Program for a B.A. in Computer Science was established.
-This led to a ratio of weighted FTEs per professor (23.18) that was amongst the highest at McGill University.
+The first Internet Search Engine, the Archie search engine, was written in 1989 by three McGill Computer Science students, Alan Emtage, Bill Heelan, and J. Peter Deutsch.
+In September 1993, a new major program for a Bachelor of Arts in Computer Science was established.
+This led to a ratio of weighted FTEs per professor (23.18) that was among the highest at McGill University.
 The MUSIC/SP mainframe operating system was developed and marketed by McGill University.
 With novel features such as file access control and data compression, it was used worldwide until being discontinued in 2007.